FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/efficient_udfs_with_pyspark.md

 display(df.select("id", squared_udf("id").alias("id_squared")))
 ```

 Since ``squared`` works on a single row, i.e. entry, of the ``id`` column the ``squared`` function will be called as many times as there are rows in the table ``test``.
-Since the ``id`` is an integer or long type and therefore a primitive type the translation overhead of a single number is almost neglectable but again we do it as many times as there are rows.
+Since the ``id`` is an integer or long type,  therefore a primitive type, the translation overhead of a single number is almost neglectable but again we do it as many times as there are rows.
+Alternatively, one could apply ``squared_udf`` with the ``df.withColumn(squared_udf("id"))`` or ``df.rdd.map(squared_udf)`` leading essentially to the same problem.
 Besides UDFs, there seems to be no "official" way of defining an arbitrary UDAF function.
 Depending on your use-case, this might even a reason to completely discard PySpark as a tool for it.

 The obvious question is how can we tackle the problem of using UD(A)Fs without much of a performance hit?
 Looking at our little rule set, we see the pattern that if we do something with an overhead we should at least try to do it not so often.
 This leads directly leads us to the idea that a UD(A)F should do the object translation only a few times by working not on single rows but rather on whole partitions.
 This functionality is provided by the [RDD][] method ``mapPartitions``.

 As a short reminder, an Resilient Distributed Dataset (RDD) is the low-level data structures of Spark and a Spark [DataFrame][] is built on top of it.
 As we are mostly dealing with DataFrames in PySpark, we can get access to the underlying RDD with the help of the ``rdd`` attribute and convert it back with ``toDF()``.
 Putting all ingredients together we can apply an arbitrary Python function to a DataFrame ``df`` by:

 ```python
 df.rdd.mapPartitions(my_func).toDF()